artainmo/total_perspective_vortex/README.md

 ##### Dimensionality reduction algorithm:

 Is an unsupervised learning technique.
-That can also be used to pre-process data for supervised learning after cleaning the data and normalizing it.
-Different dimensionality reduction algorithms exist, no method is superior it depends on dataset and must be tested.
-They have to be fit and evaluated as well on training and test set.
+That can also be used to pre-process data for supervised learning after cleaning the data and normalizing it.<br>
+Different dimensionality reduction algorithms exist, no method is superior, it depends on dataset and must be tested.
+They have to be fit and evaluated on both training and test set.

 Dimensionality reduction seeks a lower-dimensional representation of numerical input data that preserves the salient relationships in the data.
-This allows for a reduced number of parameters in your supervised learning model, simpler models are desirable.
+This allows for a reduced number of parameters in your supervised learning model.<br>
 In simple terms, it reduces the number of input variables in a predictive model by eliminating input variables with no predictive power.
-This leads to improved performance of predictive model.
+This leads to lower computational cost and improved performance of the predictive model.

 ###### PCA